 On 25th May 2019, the first ever Bare Summit was held at the Rambert Dance company.
-Organised and hosted by Vicki Anstey from Barreworks, and aimed at barre teachers, I was lucky enough to attend and report back.
+Organised and hosted by Vicki Anstey from Barreworks, and aimed at barre teachers, I was lucky enough to attend.
 In a nutshell?
-Even though I wasn’t a teacher, I learnt a lot and now have a newfound respect for barre and barre teachers.
+Even though I wasn’t a teacher, I learnt a lot and now have a newfound respect for barre.
 The teachers who were attending however, from speaking with them, got even more out of it.

 Throughout the day, talks were broken up with mini workouts, each taken by a different person.
 Even though each of the teachers were Barreworks-trained, it was fascinating to see how they’d made it their ‘own’ by incorporating their own style and personality.

 Katherine, a physio who has worked for the past ten years with Olympic sports, talked to us about her work supporting Olympic canoers.
 As well as keeping her team injury-free, she was also responsible for shaving off milliseconds from their timings.
 She used barre to help both marathon kayakers and sprint kayakers improve their performance.
-Katherine revealed how barre utilises a lot of the localised stabiliser muscles which are small, deeply situated and that part of the beauty of barre is that each workout switches up muscle timing, intensity and speed to constantly keep your brain alert and to develop that ‘burn’, that barre is so famous for.
-As a result, those who are barre regulars see improved core stability, lengthening and flexibility, better balance, better proprioception and strengthening.
+Katherine revealed how barre utilises a lot of the localised stabiliser muscles.
+The beauty of barre is that each workout switches up muscle timing, intensity and speed to constantly keep your brain alert and to develop the ‘burn’ that barre is so famous for.
+As a result, those who are barre regulars see improved core stability, lengthening and flexibility, better balance and strengthening.

 Zhivka took us through a session on the importance of cueing during sessions.
 This was a real insight into the complexity that a barre class holds for a teacher – you have to be thinking of a thousand things at once.
 I have a newfound respect for those top teachers.
 Especially useful for barre teachers, Zhivka shared her secrets and tips for running a more smooth class.